COVID-19

 You can also help your application process by doing these four things:

-- Apply for a job with ESD! opens in a new windowHere’s a flyeropens PDF file with more information.
+4. Apply for a job with ESD!
+Here’s a flyer with more information.
 They have amazing telework opportunities available on their customer service teams and, as you can tell from the volume, they need the help.
 These jobs can be done from anywhere in the state!

 Key resources

-- opens in a new windowCOVID-19 Page and FAQ – ESD has accumulated the top questions from businesses and claimants.
+• COVID-19 Page and FAQ – ESD has accumulated the top questions from businesses and claimants.
 This is an evolving treasure trove of answers and it is being updated daily.
-Please email opens in a new windowesdconstituentservices@esd.wa.govcreate new email if you have a question not yet listed.
+Please email esdconstituentservices@esd.wa.gov if you have a question not yet listed.

-- Checklist for Applying for Unemployment Insurance – To help smooth your application process, please use the opens in a new windowUI Checklistopens PDF file first.
+• Checklist for Applying for Unemployment Insurance – To help smooth your application process, please use the UI Checklist first.

 Stay Informed